erymuzuan/rx/source/web/web.sph/docs/components.md

 ﻿#Components
 ##Message Broker
-The messaging infrastructure for SPH, RabbitMQ is the default broker used their to their Open Source nature and ease of use.
-It's highly scalable with elang node.
+The messaging infrastructure for `Rx Developer', RabbitMQ is the default broker used their to their Open Source nature and ease of use.
+It's highly scalable with erlang node.
 Clustering the broker is also very easy to do.
 It also runs on various platforms.

-SPH could also be made to run on Microsoft Azure Enterprise Service Bug for cloud messaging solution.
+`Rx Developer` could also be made to run on Microsoft Azure Enterprise Service Bus for cloud messaging solution.

 ##Persistence Database
-Microsoft SQL Server 2012 is the default persistence database for SPH.
-SPH works with most popular databases.
+Microsoft SQL Server 2012 is the default persistence database for `Rx Developer'.
+Any other database management system are planned for the future release.

 ##Read/Search Repository
-ElasticSearch is the default analytics and search reposity
+ElasticSearch is the default analytics and search reposity. `Rx Developer` use `aggregations` feature in ElasticSearch thus the minimum required version is V1.0

 ##Web Server
 Microsoft II 8 , with .net 4.5.1

 ##Workers
-Subscriber workers is the core service running all the job for SPH operations.
+Subscriber workers is the core service running all the job for `Rx Developer` operations.
 This is configured as Windows Service for production envrironment and Console application for development and debugging purposes.

 ## Clients
 You'll need somewhat latest browsers, such as Google Chrome, FireFox or Internet Explorer.